Oil Spill Response Plans and Procedures

 Oil Spill Response Planning – A Future for Everyone

 It’s important to check with your industry association for specific items to include in your spill response plan.
-However, we’ve noticed several common objectives across industries that deal with spill responses:
+However, there are several common objectives across industries that deal with spill responses:

 - Ensuring the safety of personnel, responders, and the public